emirasal/Variable-Manager/README.md

 6) To run, write 'npm run serve'.

 ## Live Version
-The project is deployed on Google Cloud and test account can be used to login. <br/>
+The project is deployed on Google Cloud and test account can be used to login.
+The connection may seem slow because it is running on US servers and have the lowest possible resources but it is running faster in local. <br/>
 ### Web: http://35.225.66.121:8080 <br/>

 Test Account: <br/>